Greece urges international lenders to let it delay pension reform plan - sources

 Repeated rounds of austerity imposed at the behest of EU/IMF lenders have already taken a toll on Prime Minister Antonis Samaras's government, which has lost a junior ally and suffered several lawmaker defections since coming to power in 2012.

-The government - which has warned of austerity fatigue among lawmakers - is now trying to secure its survival by exiting the bailout a year ahead of schedule, in the hope of winning enough support to scrape through a presidential election next year.
+The government - which has warned of austerity fatigue among lawmakers - is now trying to secure its survival by exiting the bailout a year ahead of schedule, in the hope of winning enough support to scrape through a key presidential vote next year.

 But Athens first needs to successfully conclude the current review, which is expected to involve tough negotiations on other areas as well, ranging from a plan for tackling bad loans at Greek banks and a unified wage scheme for public workers.

-EU/IMF inspectors began the review last month but paused it until after results of a Europe-wide bank health check are announced on Sunday.
+EU/IMF inspectors began the review last month but paused it until after results of a Europe-wide bank health check are announced next week.